The mis-adventures of Awkward Black Girl is awkward

 I’ll admit it.
 I skipped a few episodes, particularly ones in the second season.
 Overall the show was amazing, and very realistic and relatable, but I got a little bored towards the end.
 It began to feel like we were following Jay’s awkward adventures more to stretch out episodes rather than to fuel the story.
 However, it was a pretty minor gripe for an otherwise great viewing experience.

-Mood Meter: get together with some of your best and most awkward friends, buy some pizza and ice cream and have a fun night in.
+Mood Rating: get together with some of your best and most awkward friends, buy some pizza and ice cream and have a fun night in.